Types of Sessions

 The deadline to submit proposals is September 7, 2020, 5 P.M.
 EDT.

 What information do I need to provide with my session proposal?

 In order to present a session proposal, the title of the session and a general abstract for the session must be submitted.
 In panels, the title of each paper presentation including an individual abstract for every paper within the panel should be submitted.
 Complete contact information for each participant in a session is also required.

-How do I know if I should submit a workshop, a roundtable, a symposium or a panel?
+How do I know if I should submit a panel, a workshop, or a roundtable?

-The workshops and roundtables are organized as a way to exchange information among several individuals.
+On the other hand, workshops and roundtables are organized as a way to exchange information among several individuals.
 If the participants are not going to present papers, then a workshop or roundtable is the appropriate type of session.
-On the other hand, you may propose a panel or a symposium if the participants will be presenting papers.
-Visit here to learn more about each session.

-Does LASA have a preference for either a panel, a workshop, a roundtable or a symposium?
+Does LASA have a preference for either a panel, a workshop, or a roundtable?